Penalties for speeding offences

 Drivers who are stopped for speeding by a police officer will be issued a penalty notice.
 Drivers who are presumed to be speeding based on a traffic camera will receive a penalty notice in the mail.
 Since traffic cameras sometimes make mistakes, it is important to obtain prompt legal advice rather than ignoring or paying the specified penalty.

-Some speeding offenses result in a suspension regardless of demerit point accumulation.
+Some speeding offences result in a suspension regardless of demerit point accumulation.
 Those include:

 - Any speeding offence if the driver has a P1 licence.